rubel75/BerryPI/tutorials/tutorial1/readme.txt

 1.4 Run BerryPI using python

-$ python ~/BerryPI/berrypi –p$(pwd) –k6:6:6
+$ python ~/BerryPI/berrypi -p$(pwd) -k6:6:6

-Here “–p$(pwd)” means that BerryPI program is running for the case (BaTiO3) located in the current directory.
+Here "-p$(pwd)" means that BerryPI program is running for the case (BaTiO3) located in the current directory.
-“–k6:6:6” means the calculation is being done using 6*6*6 k-mesh in the full Brillouin zone (non symmetric) with a total of 216 k points.
+"-k6:6:6" means the calculation is being done using 6*6*6 k-mesh in the full Brillouin zone (non symmetric) with a total of 216 k points.

 Note: k-mesh in BerryPI should not necessarily be identical to that used in the SCF cycle